hkaspersen/VAMPIR/README.md

-# Analysis of AMR- and virulence genes, plasmid typing and multilocus sequence typing
+# VAMPIR - Virulence, Amr, Mlst and Plasmid analysis In R

 This script takes reports from the software ARIBA (https://github.com/sanger-pathogens/ariba) and creates summary reports,